y56/leecode/Maximum Number of Events That Can Be Attended 1353/README.md

 # 1353.
 Maximum Number of Events That Can Be Attended
 ## sort and priority_queue/min_heap
+a_list.sort() works in-place.
+And ONLY for lists.

+sorted() will return sth.
+Works for all iterables.
 ```python=
 class Solution:
     def maxEvents(self, events: List[List[int]]) -> int: